![]() |

 "That the Presiding Bishop be authorized and requested to appoint an Advisory Committee on Heraldry of not less than three persons who have special knowledge and skills in heraldry.
 The Committee shall serve in an advisory capacity to the Presiding Bishop, Diocesan Bishops and other individuals or organizations seeking advice on seals, crests and other applications of heraldry" (General Convention, 1982, C-75-C-76).

-On May 26, 2005, The Rev. Canon J. Robert Wright (1936-2022) presented, "Heraldry of the American Episcopal Church," at the New York Genealogical and Biographical Society and offered insight into the committee's work.
-According to Wright (2005), the Committee on Heraldry included the following members: John P.B.
-Brooke-Little from the College of Arms, The Rev. Canon Edward N. West from the Cathedral of St. John the Divine, Col. Harry D. Temple of the US Army's Institute on Heraldry, Dr. James Waring McCrady of Sewanee: The University of the South, and Canon Wright of the General Theological Seminary.
+On May 26, 2005, the Rev. Canon J. Robert Wright (1936-2022) presented, "Heraldry of the American Episcopal Church," at the New York Genealogical and Biographical Society and offered insight into the committee's work.
+According to Wright (2005), the Committee on Heraldry included himself, John P.B.
+Brooke-Little from the College of Arms, the Rev. Canon Edward N. West from the Cathedral of St. John the Divine, Col. Harry D. Temple, and chaired by Dr. J. Waring McCrady from Sewanee: The University of the South.

-Furthermore, Wright (2005) notes this committee met only once, never distributed minutes following its meeting, or even produced a public report.
-During the presentation, Canon Wright provided a summary compiled by Brooke-Little from the committee's sole gathering.
+Wright (2005) notes this committee met only once and never distributed minutes following its meeting.
+Moreover, there was no published report.
+During his presentation, Canon Wright provided a summary compiled by Brooke-Little from the committee's sole gathering.

 To read the Earl Marshal's warrant from 1976 regarding ecclesiastical heraldry, please click here.
 Wright (2005) concluded by stating some of the aforementioned guidelines took hold while many others have not.
 The noble attempt in 1982 to regulate church heraldry seemingly fizzles and becomes a low priority for the Church.